 Weighing EKS vs ECS depends on many factors.
 There is no real “loser” here, since both container organization platforms can be beneficial to an operation if used effectively.

 For smaller workloads, or for companies that are new to containers, or companies wanting to stay within the AWS ecosystem, we most typically recommend ECS due to its simplicity and ease of deployment.
 There is also no additional cost to users, which can be a big benefit when beginning proper container orchestration and management.

-For larger workloads requiring significant customization, or if you have a hybrid or multi-cloud environment (or you plan to move towards a hybrid or multi-cloud environment), or you already have existing Kubernetes applications that you do not wish to rework, we would typically recommend EKS.
+For larger workloads requiring significant customization, hybrid and multi-cloud environments, or if you already have existing Kubernetes applications that you do not wish to rework, we would typically recommend EKS.
 The scalability and flexibility of the platform usually far outweigh the cost and complexity in managing huge deployments.